-Telemedicine is by no means a new concept in healthcare.
-In fact, its origins can be traced back to NASA in the late 1960’s.
-The COVID-19 pandemic has accelerated the growth of telemedicine, making it easier for both physicians and patients to realize its many benefits.
+The COVID-19 pandemic quickly accelerated the growth of telemedicine, making it easier for both physicians and patients to take advantage of its many benefits.
 Definitive Healthcare Analysts reported a 6,000% increase in telehealth claims between the summer of 2019 and the summer of 2020, with over 42% of Americans using telehealth during the pandemic.
-From its inception, telemedicine has shown incredible potential.
-However, it has taken a while for the public to embrace it.
+From its inception as far back as the 1960s, telemedicine has shown incredible potential.
+However, it took a while for the public to embrace it.

 1. Familiarize yourself with telemedicine laws in your state

 If you plan on starting a telemedicine practice, your first step is to familiarize yourself with the laws governing telemedicine programs in your state.
 Note that these laws vary widely from one state to another.
 For instance, some states allow physicians to conduct virtual visits with patients at home, while others require patients to be in a medical facility.

 It's also essential to understand the reimbursement policies for telemedicine services in your state.
 Currently, 28 states have parity laws which require reimbursement for remote video visits.

 2. Decide how to utilize telemedicine in your practice